Are you new on the board of directors?

-At Leadership Advisor Group, we help companies find new board members and help boards evolve toward becoming high-performing teams, and we are struck by how often we notice that not only new, but also very experienced board members are in doubt about how to act and where to contribute.
+Our parent company Leadership Advisor Group helps companies find new board members and helps boards evolve toward becoming high-performing teams, and we are struck by how often we notice that not only new, but also very experienced board members are in doubt about how to act and where to contribute.

 We often meet assumptions like “I have a CFO background, so I should only speak up when they start talking about the numbers”, or “I’m the person with a science (or legal) background on this team, so I should only give my opinion on those issues”.
 Not only is this an incorrect assumption, but it can mean that you are holding your board back from becoming even better.
 The board deserves to hear your thoughts, and should be able to say “hang on, let’s discuss this, we need to understand this point of view better”.